Daniel-Law-Yat-Hei/AAE-1001-group-13/README.md

 Group member, Sun Churui

+I gained valuable programming learning experience by completing Task 3 with A. My main task is to analyze the requirements of the project and write the code to meet the relevant requirements of the topic.
+In this task, I find the most suitable aircraft design scheme by writing the code, and finally I successfully find the most suitable design scheme through continuous learning and modification.
+During the collaboration, Zhang Dingzhe helps me a lot about how to write the clean and efficient code.
+His insights and support helped me overcome confusion.
+Our group leader also provided timely guidance, ensuring we stayed on track.
+This project deepened my understanding of programming and introduced me to using Python.
+Overall, this experience has sparked my interest in programming and equipped me with essential skills for future projects.
 ## Contacts
 For more information, please contact the project leader or any of the team members.